btilmon/saccadeCam/README.md

 		    --disable_automasking --weight_regions --fovea_weight 0.15
 ```

 `--oracleC` means we train the depth network and not the attention network.
-See `experiments/deformable_train.sh` to train attention networks.
+See `experiments/train.sh` for more training configurations.

 `--fovea` = 0 for loading WAC resolutions, 1 for loading target resolutions, and 2 for full resolution.